cvs-health/testaro/README.md

 Work on the custom tests in this package began in 2017, and work on the multi-package ensemble that Testaro implements began in early 2018.
 These two aspects were combined into the [Autotest](https://github.com/jrpool/autotest) package in early 2021 and into the more single-purpose packages, Testaro and Testilo, in January 2022.

+On 12 February 2024 ownership of the Testaro repository was transfered from the personal account of contributor Jonathan Pool to the organization account `cvs-health` of CVS Health.
+The MIT license of the repository did not change.

+## Contributing

+As of 12 February 2024, upon the transfer of the repository ownership to CVS Health, contributors of code to Testaro are required to execute the [CVS Health OSS Project Contributor License Agreement](https://forms.office.com/pages/responsepage.aspx?id=uGG7-v46dU65NKR_eCuM1xbiih2MIwxBuRvO0D_wqVFUQ1k0OE5SVVJWWkY4MTVJMkY3Sk9GM1FHRC4u) for Testaro before any pull request will be approved and merged.

 ## Etymology

 “Testaro” means “collection of tests” in Esperanto.